lotusmeanseight/Notes-Hub/README.md

-containerization, orchestration, centralized configuration and hashing of secrets to build a modular project (maven multi module) which can transition into a microservice project in the future quite easily, one to build on the fundamentels of the project maintainer and two (once it's done) help others transition more easily into building large scale projects.
+containerization, orchestration, centralized configuration and hashing of secrets to build a modular project (maven multi module) which can transition into a microservice project in the future quite easily, one to build on the fundamentals of the project maintainer and two (once it's done) help others transition more easily into building large scale projects with spring boot and spring cloud.

 Notes-Hub or Notes in a Graph will initially be a web application only.
 It'll allow the user to create:
   - Hub (A collection of Notes by Users that subscribe to the Hub)
   - Notes (public notes and private notes, associated with one or more hubs)